top of page

 LINK

-• Formulate the Environmental Policy, as the governing entity of the State, in matters of protection, conservation, preservation and restoration of the environment, the sustainable and responsible use of natural resources, through the promotion of the best environmental practices, in compliance and application of the laws, to ensure an optimal environment for future generations and promote the sustainable development of the country.
+• To formulate environmental policy, as the governing body of the State, in matters of protection, conservation, preservation, and restoration of the environment, and the sustainable and responsible use of natural resources, through the promotion of best environmental practices, in compliance with and enforcement of laws, to ensure an optimal environment for future generations and promote the sustainable development of the country.

 LINK